umu1aimee/SHOPPEDIn_SpringBoot_Thymleaf_Project/README.md

 - Integrates with backend APIs to fetch data, authenticate users, manage orders, process payments, and display order progress
 - Includes login/signup forms linked with Spring Security
 - Manages static resources (CSS, JavaScript) for enhanced interactivity
+  ###Access the Application:

+Open a browser and navigate to http://localhost:8080.
+Use the default admin credentials (if configured) or register a new user.

 ### Additional Requirements
 - Incorporates error handling mechanisms for backend and frontend